 She was preceded in death by her beloved husband of 57 years Duane, parents Frank and Edna Buchanan, brother and sister in law Bernerd and Janey Buchanan, nephew Darton Simons, Parent’s in law Beryl and Orrie Brunner, brother-in-law Galen Brunner, sisters-in-law Joan Lauer and Joyce Pardoe, and niece Kim Lauer Chambers.

 Visitation/Viewing will be held 11-12, Saturday, April 20, at Baucke Funeral Home, 128 S. Ash, Yuma, CO 80759 followed by Graveside service at 2pm, Yuma Cemetery.
 A memorial service is scheduled for June 1, 2pm, Community of Christ Church in Yuma.
 Memorial contributions may be made to Baby Bear Hugs.

-To send flowers to the family or plant a tree in memory of Marlene E. Brunner, please visit our floral store.
+To send flowers to Marlene's family, please visit our floral store.